 While \citet{jaeger2010redundancy} provided important evidence for UID, several limitations remain in this work.
-First, P(CC|context) was quantified using matrix verbs' subcategorization probabilities—that is, the proportion of times a given verb (based on its lemma) takes a CC as its syntactic object, based on corpus-derived frequencies.
+First, \( P(CC \mid \text{context}) \) was quantified using matrix verbs' subcategorization probabilities—that is, the proportion of times a given verb (based on its lemma) takes a CC as its syntactic object, based on corpus-derived frequencies.
 This static measure might not not fully capture dynamic predictive processes and may conflate predictability with verb-specific variation.
 Second, the study used a relatively small and outdated dataset: about 8,000 CCs with 31 matrix verbs from the Switchboard corpus (\citealp{godfrey1992switchboard}; \citealp{marcus1999treebank}), which may limit the generalizability of the findings.
 Given the theoretical importance of \citeposs{jaeger2010redundancy} findings, a reexamination using larger datasets and more refined predictability measures is needed.

-To address these limitations, in the current work we analyzed a modern large-scale corpus called Conversation: A Naturalistic Dataset of Online Recordings (CANDOR; \citealp{reece2023candor}).
-To preview, we extracted over 50,000 unique cases of CCs after data cleaning, encompassing 50 unique matrix verbs.
-In addition, we incorporated insights from machine learning and neural language models, especially contextual word embeddings, to refine measures of structural predictability.
+To address these limitations, in the current work we analyze a modern large-scale corpus called Conversation: A Naturalistic Dataset of Online Recordings (CANDOR; \citealp{reece2023candor}).
+To preview, we extract over 50,000 unique cases of CCs after data cleaning, encompassing 50 unique matrix verbs.
+In addition, we incorporate insights from machine learning and neural language models, especially contextual word embeddings, to refine measures of structural predictability.
 Such refined estimation also allows us to investigate whether improved predictability of CCs leads to better modeling of \textit{that}-mentioning.